 TFSA Wins When It Comes To Taxation

-In terms of taxation, the TFSA wins out again, being that there is no tax owed on money withdrawn from a tax free savings account!
+In terms of taxation, the TFSA wins out again, being that there is no tax owed on money withdrawn from a tax-free savings account!
 That is a pretty great little feature that the RRSP can’t even match (RRSP withdrawals get taxed at your marginal tax rate).
 When money is taken out of an RESP, there is rarely any tax paid on it; however, there are still tax considerations.
-While parents contribute to, and authorize withdrawals from RESPs, the money is taxed as income for the student it is supporting.
+While parents contribute to and authorize withdrawals from RESPs, the money is taxed as income for the student it is supporting.
 It is worth noting that the original money that your parents invested in the plan has already been taxed, and consequently that specific money is not taxable to the student, or anyone else for that matter.
 The only part that is taxable is the government’s 20% match, plus the investment returns on the original principle and the CESG.
 When a student adds up all of their deductions to the basic exemption for all Canadians, they very rarely have to pay any tax.
 It is difficult to earn enough money working the limited hours that most students work (at the wages most students make) to have to pay taxes; therefore, the money essentially becomes tax-free income.
-The final caveat to the student receiving income from an Registered Education Savings Plan is that it will eat into their tax credits which could be saved until a later date, or given to their parents to take advantage of.
+The final caveat to the student receiving income from a Registered Education Savings Plan is that it will eat into their tax credits which could be saved until a later date, or given to their parents to take advantage of.
 This is likely a small factor overall, but it is worth mentioning.

-Either Way Both Plans Are Great Investment Vehicles
+Either Way, Both Plans Are Great Investment Vehicles

 You can’t go wrong contributing to either registered plan, but to maximize your after-tax returns run the numbers for your specific situation.
 Will your son/daughter be earning a significant income as they go through school?
 Is there any chance you will need the contribution money in the future?
 Can you afford to max out both options?
 These are all questions you should answer either through your own research, or when you sit down with your financial advisor.
 I believe that in most situations it is tough to beat having the government give you $500 every year, even if the TFSA is a great savings vehicle that offers maximum short- and long-term flexibility.